Why is My Dog Anxious All of a Sudden?

-Our dogs display a wide range of emotion, many of which seem to make sense.
-When you grab the leash, they might explode in anticipation.
+Our dogs display a wide range of emotions, many of which seem to make sense.
+When you grab the leash, they get excited.
 When you feed them a treat, they are evidently happy.
 When there is an aggressive situation, you might see them look scared.
-However, sometimes we have to ask ourselves why is my dog anxious all of a sudden?
-It seems to come out of nowhere and it can be very worrying for us.
+There are times we may have to ask ourselves why is my dog anxious all of a sudden?
+This is when their emotions are not easily explainable since they seem to come out of nowhere.

 To understand why your dog has suddenly become anxious, AnimalWised takes a general look at anxiety in dogs.
-We look at the different causes, symptoms and available treatment options to help them feel more secure and lessen the chances of a panic attack in the future.
+We look at the different causes, symptoms and available treatment options for anxiety in dogs to help them feel more secure and lessen the chances of a panic attack in the future.

 Before we look at what causes of anxiety in dogs, we should look at a little background of what it is.
 Anxiety is a behavioral problem in canines which manifests itself for various reasons.
 When we see a dog looking very nervous, it is not uncommon for them to shake and shiver.
 Dogs generally don't have the inhibitions we humans have in terms of social situations, so they are more likely to show their anxiety quite visibly.